rahulse10/Introduction_to_GIS/README.md

 # Introduction-to-GIS
-The repository stores data files for the Introduction to GIS Module
+The repository stores data files for the Introduction to GIS Module.
+The README file presents and overview of all the maps created and the tools used.
+ArcGIS Pro was used for completeing all the exercises for this course.

 ## Topics
 | Topic | Description |